-All of our dentists are certified to provide oral and light conscious IV sedation.
-The type of sedation used is dependent on and catered to each patient’s need.
+All of our dentists are certified to provide mild and moderate conscious sedation.
+The type of sedation used is assessed on an individual basis, and catered to each patient’s unique needs.

 * The above video was produced by the Tennessee Department of Intellectual and Developmental Disabilities at our facility

 Conscious sedation will allow the patient to relax for long enough to receive the necessary treatment, while remaining able to swallow, talk and respond to simple commands.

 Depending on the type of sedation agreed between you and your dentist, medication will be administered via a nasal mask, orally, intravenously or via an injection.